hpi-schul-cloud/nuxt-client/CSP_RULES_DEV.md

 - No more on-events (OnClick, OnError, OnMouseover etc.) in HTML tags
 - No more \<style> tags in the HTML unless it is absolutely necessary because they contain dynamic values.
 - No more \<script> tags in the HTML unless it is absolutely necessary because they contain dynamic values ​​or include JS files.
-- Generally no inline CSS and especially no JS in HTML tags, please outsource them.
-(Currently, inline CSS is still used in HTML tags in some places, if possible later outsource otherwise the rule 'unsafe-inline' for CSS remains in place)
+- Generally no inline CSS and especially no JS in HTML tags, please outsource them, if not possible they are should whitelisted with nonce method in the csp config, more details below.

 ### Information: